Community Health Improvement

 - What is important to our community?

-- How do we perceive quality of life in our community?
+- How do we view quality of life in our community?

-- What assets do we have that can be leveraged to improve our community’s health?
+- What assets do we have that can be used to improve our community’s health?

 - What is occurring or might occur that affects the health of our community or the local public health system?